InfectieradarBE/web-app/README.md

 # Webapp

-#NOTE: THIS REPOSITORY IS NOT ARCHIVED, PLEASE CHECK [PARTICIPANT-API](https://github.com/InfectieradarBE/participant-webapp) FOR THE LATEST WEB-APP.
+#NOTE: THIS REPOSITORY IS NOW ARCHIVED, PLEASE CHECK [PARTICIPANT-API](https://github.com/InfectieradarBE/participant-webapp) FOR THE LATEST WEB-APP.

 ## Dependencies
 To display some icons this project is using font-awesome free icons.